CaledoniaProject/SLAE64_Assignments/README.md

 Assigment 6 - Get 3 shellcodes from shell-storm and alter them (polymorphism) and make them smaller if possible

-Assigment 7 - Crypter with DNS (CName) password retrieval, x64 shellcode decryption, and execution
+Assigment 7 - Twofish Crypter with DNS (CName) password retrieval, x64 shellcode decryption, and execution

 ---